FrequentHippos/freqtrade_hyperliquid_download-data/README.md

 It will progressively grow over the months.
 📅 **Data collection started:** 2025-04-01
-📊 **Includes:** All supported trading pairs and markets on Hyperliquid
+📊 **Includes:** All supported trading pairs and markets on Hyperliquid, meaning spot AND futures

 ---